 Typically, babies progress through these stages into early childhood but developmentally delayed children can progress through them much later.
 The stages, or capacities, beyond these first six are more advanced stages that can happen into the teenage years and adulthood in neurotypicals, and even in children with developmental delays.

-The good news is that anyone can continue to develop throughout their lifetime—it just might happen more slowly the older they are, and the earlier we start relating, communicating, and thinking, the better.
+The good news is that anyone can continue to develop throughout their lifetime—it just might happen more slowly the older they are, and generally, the earlier we start relating, communicating, and thinking, the quicker the progress.

 More common is that children have holes in the early capacities of development as they move forward through the later capacities, and these holes always need to be addressed and “patched up”.
 We’ll talk about this a lot more going forward.
 Below are the first six developmental capacities, as described in the book Engaging Autism by Dr. Stanley Greenspan and Serena Wieder, PhD.